lawrennd/old_talks/_posts/2012-5-2-latent-force-models-bridging-the-divide-between-mechanistic-and-data-modelling-paradigms.md

 ---
-:bibtex_key: Lawrence:liverpool12
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: 'Latent Force Models: Bridging the Divide between Mechanistic and Data Modelling Paradigms'
+title: 'Latent Force Models: Bridging the Divide between Mechanistic and Data Modelling Paradigms'
-:abstract: Physics based approaches to data modeling involve constructing an accurate mechanistic model of data, often based on differential equations.
+abstract: Physics based approaches to data modeling involve constructing an accurate mechanistic model of data, often based on differential equations.
 Machine learning and statistical approaches are typically data driven---perhaps through regularized function approximation.
 These two approaches to data modeling are often seen as